 We took a walk on the ocean floor with a fantastic guide from Hopewell Rocks.
 He pointed out the names of the rock formations and made sure we knew where the tide was coming in at first.
 There are interpretive specialists and guides spread out along the shoreline to make sure you do not get in danger while the tide is coming in.
 There are also signs designating the time in which the beach needs to be clear for the tide.

 We started our tour in the interpretive center which gave us a great guide for what we would be seeing on the ocean floor.
 The videos and displays are set up nicely.
 You can learn a lot about the area without being overwhelmed with a ton of information.
-The exhibit guides you through the sites ecosystem along with the natural phenomenon of the Bay of Fundy and why the tides are so extreme.
+The exhibit guides you through the ecosystem of the site along with the natural phenomenon of the Bay of Fundy and why the tides are so extreme.

 Visiting Hopewell Rocks was one of the highlights of my trip to New Brunswick.
 I could have easily spent the entire day exploring the park.
 I called John and told him that we need to plan a return trip to New Brunswick so he can experience Hopewell Rocks.
 It would be so cool to visit during both low and high tides to see both.
 I can’t imagine what it is like to watch the tide go out.

 Wear comfortable shoes that can get a bit muddy.
-Also wear pants/shorts you are not worried about getting mud on them.
-The sea floor is well muddy and depending on the type of shoes you are wearing the mud may coat the back of your legs.
+Also, wear pants/shorts you are not worried about getting mud on them.
+The seafloor is well muddy and depending on the type of shoes you are wearing the mud may coat the back of your legs.

 Check out the Hopewell Rocks website to confirm the times of the low and hide tide when you plan to visit.

-There are 2 restaurants/cafes on site that offer everything from Lobster Rolls to grilled cheese sandwiches and pretty much everything in between.
+There are 2 restaurants/cafes on-site that offer everything from Lobster Rolls to grilled cheese sandwiches and pretty much everything in between.

 You can pay $2 CDN for a ride up the hill on a golf cart if you do not want to hike up the hill this does not save you from the stairs though.